Migdal-Eliashberg theory of multi-band high-temperature superconductivity in field-effect-doped hydrogenated (111) diamond: Model and Methods

-In Ref.~\onlinecite{RomaninAPSUSC2019} it was shown that a SC phase transition can be induced in the hydrogenated diamond (111) surface via field-effect doping at a hole concentration of $n\ped{dop}=6\times10^{14}$ cm$^{-2}$.
-This was done by performing DFT calculations in the proper field-effect geometry with Quantum ESPRESSO~\cite{QE, QE_2, SohierPRB2017} as described in Ref.~\onlinecite{SohierPRB2017} in the case of graphene: This is a very versatile approach, which has been employed to reliably calculate the properties of many different materials from first principles, including zirconium nitride chloride~\cite{BrummePRB2014}, arsenene and phosphorene~\cite{SohierPRM2018}, transition-metal dichalcogenides~\cite{SohierPRM2018, BrummePRB2015, BrummePRB2016, SohierPRM2018, PiattiJPCM2019}, and niobium nitride~\cite{PiattiApSuSc2018}.
-For field-effect doped (111) diamond, all the computational details can be found in Ref.~\onlinecite{RomaninAPSUSC2019}.
 At $n\ped{dop}=6\times10^{14}$ cm$^{-2}$, the field-induced two-dimensional hole gas (2DHG) is multi-band in nature, since at the Fermi level (we set $E\ped{F}=0$) three holonic bands are crossed.
 As a consequence, the Fermi surface is composed of three non-crossing concentric hole pockets [Fig.~\ref{fig:el_phon_DFT}(b)] centered around $\vb{\Gamma}$ (i.e. the center of the Brillouin zone), which appear to be isotropic in $\vb{k}$-space (where $\vb{k}$-points denote the electron momenta).
 Tab.~\ref{tab:DOS} summarizes the total electronic density of states $N_{\sigma}(0)$ and the DOS for each band $N_{\sigma,j}(0)$ at the Fermi level, the corresponding band-averaged and band-resolved Fermi wavevectors, $\langle k\ped{F} \rangle$ and $\langle k\ped{F} \rangle_j$, and the band-averaged and band-resolved Fermi velocities, $\langle v\ped{F} \rangle$ and $\langle v\ped{F} \rangle_j$.
 Here, $j=1,2,3$ is the band index as labelled in Fig.~\ref{fig:el_phon_DFT}(b).
 We also stress that, since the field-induced 2DHG is strongly confined to the surface~\cite{RomaninAPSUSC2019}, the DOS is step-like: The assumption of constant DOS at the Fermi level is thus satisfied.
 The band-resolved Fermi velocities are calculated by averaging over each Fermi surface as:

 where $\hbar$ is the reduced Planck constant, $\epsilon_{j,\textbf{k}}$ is the energy dispersion of the $j$-th band in $\textbf{k}$-space, $k=|\textbf{k}|$ and $\theta$ is the in-plane angular coordinate in $\textbf{k}$-space.
 The band-averaged Fermi velocity is the weighted average of the band-resolved Fermi velocities by the corresponding DOS at the Fermi level: